Den Haag (The Hague) and Haarlemmermeer, the Netherlands

 Our DIY walking tour continued and we emerged at Buitenhof, another historic square but more scenic than Het Plein.
 It looked out to the mirror water of the Hofvijver (Court Pond) at the center of The Hague.
 A row of rainbow flags were flying by the pond for Pride Month, celebrated openly in liberal Dutch society.

 A few steps away stood the statue of Johan van Oldenbarnevelt.
 A Google search revealed that he was a Dutch statesman who, along with William of Orange, revolted against Spanish rule in the 16th century.
 Later in life, he fought for religious freedom which cost him his head right in this place.
 Political rebellion didn’t kill him, religious intolerance did.
 Would he be turning in his grave as an LGBTQ flag flew behind his statue?
 For what it was worth, his principle of openness and acceptance still defined Dutch culture.

 Fatigue, sleep deprivation, hunger, and the cold eventually got the better of me.
-Temporary relief came when our host invited us to try cheese wheel pasta at Gusto Den Haag, one of his favorite restaurants in the city.
+Temporary relief came when our host invited us to try cheese wheel pasta at Fratelli Den Haag, one of his favorite restaurants in the city.
 The rich pasta dish lived up to the mouth-watering tableside preparation of cheese melted by fire.
 An impossibly sumptuous ice cream cake capped the meal.
-I ended my first city tour in Europe in the warmth of the place and my company.
+I ended my first walking tour in Europe in the warmth of the welcoming city and company.